IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Not all the generators must be defined as columns of these files, only those with values different from 0.

-It can be used also for upper-bounding and/or lower-bounding the energy of any generator (e.g., storage hydro).
+It can also be used for upper-bounding and/or lower-bounding the energy of any generator (e.g., storage hydro).
-If the user introduces a maximum power value that is lower than the minimum power value, the model will adjust the minimum power value to match the maximum.
+If the user introduces a maximum power value lower than the minimum, the model will adjust the minimum power value to match the maximum.

-For example, these data can be used for defining the minimum and/or maximum energy to be produced on a hourly/daily/weekly/monthly/yearly basis (depending on the EnergyType).
+For example, these data can be used to define the minimum and/or maximum energy to be produced hourly, daily, weekly, monthly, or yearly (depending on the energy type).

 Electricity transmission network
 --------------------------------

-**At least one electric transmission line connecting two different nodes must be defined.**
+**At least one electric transmission line connecting two nodes must be defined.**

 A description of the circuit (initial node, final node, circuit) data included in the file ``oT_Data_Network.csv`` follows: